 Virginia Wade, OBE is a British former professional tennis player.
 She won three Grand Slam singles championships and four Grand Slam doubles championships, and is the only British woman in history to have won titles at all four Grand Slam tournaments.
 She was ranked as high as No. 2 in the world in singles, and No. 1 in the world in doubles.
 She won the women’s singles championship at Wimbledon on 1 July 1977, in that tournament’s centenary year, and was the last British tennis player to have won a Grand Slam singles tournament until Andy Murray won the US Open in 2012.
 She remains the last British female to have won a Grand Slam singles title.
 After retiring from competitive tennis she has coached and worked as a tennis commentator and game analyst for the BBC and Eurosport.

-Currently Chairman of Board of Trustees of Leadership Through Sport & Business.
+David is currently the Chairman of the Board of Trustees of Leadership Through Sport & Business.

-Lorraine has been a passionate supporter of Leadership Through Sport & Business since it’s inception.
+Mark became a trustee of Leadership Through Sport & Business in 2015.